 The Differences In Students’ Lives

 A world of differences, as Dutch people would call the American school system compared to the school system they know.
 I am an exchange student this year and it is a luxury to be in this position as I got to experience both systems, which has brought me, and people around me in a position of curiosity.
-The systems are so different it is hard to say which school system is more likable, or which is more effective, but I can share my experience and provide insight into the two different worlds.
+The systems are so different it is hard to say which school system is more likable, or which is more effective, but I can share my experience and provide insight into the two different worlds, but for school clubs like the drama club having resources like drama stage blocks can be useful for this.

 The base of the systems